StevenBlack/vocab/million-dollar-words.md

 Very evil or wicked; frequently used to describe cartoon villains.
 Think of the guy who was always tying Pauline to the railroad tracks.
 It's also used quite seriously, however: Hitler's henchmen committed nefarious acts.
 Pronounced NEH-FARE-EE-USS.

+### negativity bias
+Cognitive bias: The negativity bias refers to the often asymmetrical way we perceive the negative and the positive.
+Negative experiences tend to exert greater psychological impact on us than positive experiences of the same magnitude.

 ### neophobia
 The fear of anything new, especially a persistent and abnormal fear.
 In its milder form, it can manifest as the unwillingness to try new things or break from routine.
 In the context of children the term is generally used to indicate a tendency to reject unknown or novel foods.